HPC-Europa3 - HPC-Europa3

 Funding for research visits to build international networks in HPC

-HPC-Europa3 is an EC-funded programme which allows researchers to carry out short "transnational access" visits to other countries to collaborate with a research department working in a similar field.
-During visits HPCE3 provides access to some of the most powerful computers in Europe.
+HPC-Europa3 is an EC-funded programme, which allows researchers to carry out short, "transnational access" visits to other countries to collaborate with research departments working in a similar field.
+During the visits, HPCE3 provides access to some of the most powerful computers in Europe.

-Finnish researchers can apply for visits in total of nine European countries
+Finnish researchers can apply for visits in a total of nine European countries

-The project finances researcher visits to countries whose high-performance computing centers put their resources at the visitors' disposal.
-These are Finland, Germany, Greece, Ireland, Italy, the Netherlands, Spain, Sweden and the UK.
+The project finances researcher visits to countries, whose high-performance computing centers put their resources at the visitors' disposal.
+These countries are Finland, Germany, Greece, Ireland, Italy, the Netherlands, Spain, Sweden and the UK.
 Applications are submitted electronically through the project website and assessed by an international scientific panel.

 The HPC-Europa3 project will continue until April 2021.
-Visit applications can be made at any time, and they will be evaluated four times every year.
+Visitation applications can be made at any time, and they will be evaluated four times a year.
 The goal of the project is to support more than one thousand visits.

-CSC acts as the organizing center in Finland providing computational resources and other high-quality ICT services for the visitors.
-The visitors will be funded for their travel and accommodation, and granted with an amount of computing time required by the approved project.
+CSC acts as the organizing center in Finland, providing computational resources and other high-quality ICT services for the visitors.
+The visitors will be funded for their travel and accommodation, and granted an amount of computing time required by the approved project.

-Why not visit an interesting research group abroad, invite a researcher to visit your group, create new or strengthen existing collaboration networks, and make use of specific expertise available in other European countries?
+Why not visit an interesting research group abroad, invite a researcher to visit your group, create new, or strengthen existing collaboration networks, and make use of the specific expertise available in other European countries?